DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Benchmarking

 \subsubsection{Text Modality}

-For the text modality, evaluation was performed on the evaluation set of the SST-2 dataset using a fine-tuned BERT model\footnote{Model checkpoint used \url{https://huggingface.co/textattack/bert-base-uncased-SST-2}}, achieving an F1 score of 0.926.
+For the text modality, evaluation was performed on the evaluation set of the SST-2 dataset using a fine-tuned BERT model, achieving an F1 score of 0.926.
 Since explainable AI (XAI) for BERT and other transformer-based models is relatively new, we employed metrics based on token perturbation for explanation quality, specifically LeRF, MoRF, and Delta AUC, as introduced in \cite{Achtibat2024AttnLRPAL}.
-We used methods like IG, SmoothGrad, AttnRoll, GradCAM and Input Grad as illustrated in Appendix~\ref{sec:text-samples}.
+We used methods like IG, SmoothGrad, AttnRoll, GradCAM and Input Grad as illustrated in Fig.~\ref{fig:bert_text}.

 As shown in Table~\ref{tab:performance_metrics_text}, Integrated Gradients (IG) delivered the strongest performance, achieving the lowest MoRF AUC and the highest LeRF and Delta AUC, underscoring the robustness of its explanations and precise feature attribution.
 Smooth Grad and Attn Roll also demonstrated commendable performance.
-Backtrace exhibited balanced results across LeRF and Delta AUC metrics, with a MoRF AUC of 15.431, showcasing its ability to provide meaningful explanations while allowing scope for further enhancement.
-These findings highlight the effectiveness of IG in explainability for transformer-based models while recognizing Backtrace's potential as a promising and competitive approach.
+DLBacktrace exhibited balanced results across LeRF and Delta AUC metrics, with a MoRF AUC of 15.431, showcasing its ability to provide meaningful explanations while allowing scope for further enhancement.
+These findings highlight the effectiveness of IG in explainability for transformer-based models while recognizing DLBacktrace's potential as a promising and competitive approach.

-\subsection{Observations}
+\subsubsection{Observations}

 The quality of explanations is influenced by both the input data and the model weights.
 The impact of model performance is significant; low model performance tends to result in unstable explanations characterized by high entropy, while good model performance is associated with stable explanations that are more sparse.
 Additionally, the inference time for a sample is proportional to both the size of the model and the computational infrastructure used.